Code4Good-UWMadison/webdevpractice/README.md

 9. Enjoy your day!

 ## You have 2 weeks to do this
+## It's not graded but it’s a good practice if you want to help the team in the future
 ## NEXT meeting: 10/26 Friday 4:30 pm CS3310